adanar/eIDAS-ISSPlus/README.md

 1. one URL in order to retrieve the list of Attributes to request from STORK,
 2. and a second URL to store the values of the Attribute that were returned from STORK.

 Both those URLs provide a Json formatted document.
-The format of the document is explained in Appendix II.
+The format of the document is explained in Appendix I.
 For the remaining section we will assume that the ISS+ is installed and running in the following
 location: http://localhost/ISSPlus/ and the SP is installed and running in: http://localhost/da/.
 The first step for the SP is to create a unique random identifier.
 This identifier will be unique and different for each user request, much like a session ID.
 We call this unique identifier token and it will be used by the ISS+ and the SP in order to identify a specific user request.
 After the creation of the token the SP will redirect the user to the ISS+ entry point.
 For demonstration purposes we will assume that the unique token that was generated is: 1234567890, so the entry point of the ISS+ is: https://localhost/da/ValidateToken?t=1234567890